ImplodingGiraffe/Nudge/README.md

 I'm not a true developer myself (more of a vibe coder, though that term often unfairly implies sloppiness) but I care a lot about Nudge and want it to feel polished and reliable.

-One area that I know needs more love is responsive design.
+One area that I know needs more work is responsive design.
 Most of my testing was focused around desktop usability though I did try to keep mobile in mind.
 I will try to improve usability across devices of all shapes and sizes in the future.

 Since I am a newly minted college student I doubt I'll have much time to work on Nudge.
 But I'll do my best to squash bugs and look over PRs!